The High Priestess Tarot Card Meaning

 What does The High Priestess mean in a tarot reading?

-In a tarot reading, The High Priestess speaks of intuition, hidden knowledge, and taking time to reflect.
-She asks you to listen to the quiet voice inside rather than rushing to external answers.
+In a tarot reading, The High Priestess speaks of intuition, hidden knowledge, and taking time to reflect. they asks you to listen to the quiet voice inside rather than rushing to external answers.
 When this card appears, trust your instincts and know that not all information is on the surface.

 Is The High Priestess a yes or no card?

 The High Priestess isn’t a straightforward yes or no card.
-Instead, she invites you to pause and consult your intuition before deciding.
+Instead, they invites you to pause and consult your intuition before deciding.
 If you trust your inner voice, the outcome leans positive.
 If you ignore it, circumstances may remain unclear until you reconnect with yourself.

 What is the role of The High Priestess in the tarot deck?